zhxfl/CUDA-CNN/README.md

 >--------
 >1.
 Use *DropConnnect* to train the NetWork
 >2.
 Support checkpoint, the program will save the best test result and save the network weight in the file "net.txt"
->3. translate the data set of mnist, including scale, rotate, distortion.
+>3.
+Translate the data set of mnist, including scale, rotate, distortion.

 ***